FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Introduction

 \section{Introduction}

 Federated Learning (FL) enables machine learning models to train on edge and mobile devices, synchronizing the model updates via a common server~\cite{shankar2009mobile,shankar2010mobile,Li2020FederatedLC,flee}.
-This method ensures user privacy as local data remains on the device, obviating the need for storing it in the cloud~\cite{FedAvg}.
-However, FL introduces heterogeneity due to varying performance capabilities of the devices.
-Consequently, straggler devices with lower computational and network performance often dictate training latency and throughput, as shown in Figure~\ref{fig:stragglers}.
+This method ensures user privacy as local data remains on the device, minimizing the risk of data breaches, leaks, or unauthorized access to sensitive information in the cloud~\cite{FedAvg}.
+However, FL introduces heterogeneity due to varying performance capabilities of the participating devices.
+Consequently, straggler devices with lower computational and network performance often dictate the overall training latency and throughput, as shown in Figure~\ref{fig:stragglers}.

-Previous research attempts to mitigate the impact of stragglers through asynchronous aggregation, where clients update the server model independently and asynchronously~\cite{fedAT,ASO-Fed,FedAsync}.
-While this approach alleviates some of the detrimental effects of stragglers, it can introduce staleness into the global model, potentially leading to slower convergence and lower accuracy~\cite{Barkai2020Gap-Aware,fedAT,FedAdapt,tamingMomentum}.
+Previous research mitigates the impact of stragglers through asynchronous aggregation, where clients can communicate and update the server model independently and asynchronously~\cite{fedAT,ASO-Fed,FedAsync}.
+While this approach alleviates some of the detrimental effects of stragglers, it can introduce staleness into the global model.
+This occurs because the gradients used to update the server model may rely on outdated parameters, resulting in inaccuracies that have the potential to slow down convergence and reduce overall accuracy~\cite{Barkai2020Gap-Aware,fedAT,FedAdapt,tamingMomentum}.

 Other research proposes eliminating updates from slower devices entirely. ~\cite{openproblems}.
 However, this approach can introduce training bias, as it effectively excludes certain clients and their respective data.
 To ensure the contribution of all devices, recent works in this area employ a dropout technique where the stragglers only train a subset of the global model~\cite{fjord, resourceadaptive}.
 The overall accuracy of the model is determined by the subset of neurons that are dropped from the global model.
 Thus, previous work alleviates the training load on stragglers by either incurring training bias, creating performance-centric sub-models, or entirely reconstructing the sub-model.